davcem/cpm-cytoscape/README.md

 ## Acknowledgments ##

-We thank CGV Institute of the University of Technology Graz for providing the demo server.
+We thank the CGV Institute of the University of Technology Graz for providing the demo server.
 We thank the [HOLZINGER GROUP](http://hci-kdd.org) for giving us the opportunity to get feedback on this research.
 We also thank all participants for their contributions to the development of components for cpm-cytoscape software.